Measuring the speed of signal propagation in a deadly protein complex

 How fast do signals run through proteins?
 In which time dimensions do proteins “sense” binding or structural alterations?

-studies, we investigated the protein MCL-1, one of the key players in the programmed cell death, with a major role in numerous cancer types.
+In two studies, we investigated the protein MCL-1, one of the key players in the programmed cell death, with a major role in numerous cancer types.

 We found out that the destabilization of its natural binding partners, the BH3 domains, triggers a cascade of rearrangements in the protein complex.
-The signal propagation happens in the nano- to microsecond regime
+The signal propagation happens in the nano- to microsecond regime.

 Furthermore, we could connect MCL-1's promiscuity for certain BH3 domains with these dynamic processes.